-As mentioned above, WSU’s plans will be aligned and consistent with local orders as well as the State of Washington’s Safe Start Washington: A Phased Approach to Recovery.
+As mentioned above, WSU’s plans will be aligned and consistent with local orders as well as the Healthy Washington – Roadmap to Recovery.
 WSU’s plans will also follow recommendations from the Centers for Disease Control and Prevention (CDC), Washington State Department of Labor and Industries (L&I), and Washington State Department of Health, (DOH) and local county health officials.

 WSU’s knowledge and understanding of the COVID-19 virus continues to evolve, and our policies and plans will be updated as appropriate as more information becomes available.
 Visit the WSU Coronavirus COVID-19 website for the university’s central source of updates and information about COVID-19.